-2020 2019
+2021 2020

 \$ \$

-Opening cash held 10,762,060 10,875,885
+Opening cash held 11,221,061 10,762,060

-Cash funds received from Commonwealth during the year 3,791,239 4,441,117
+Cash funds received from the Commonwealth Government during the year 8,158,843 3,791,239

-Cash funds provided to scholarship recipients during the year (3,332,238) (4,554,942)
+Cash funds provided to scholarship recipients during the year (5,485,665) (3,332,238)

-Closing cash funds 11,221,061 10,762,060
+Closing cash funds 13,894,239 11,221,061

-The Group administers scholarship funds on behalf of the Commonwealth Government represented by the Department of Health and Ageing, the Nursing and Allied Health Scholarship and Support Scheme, the Aged Care Nursing Scholarships and the Puggy Hunter Memorial Scholarship Scheme.
+The Group administers scholarship funds on behalf of both the Commonwealth Government represented by the Department of Health, and the State of Victoria as represented by the Department of Health and Human Services.
+The scholarships include the Nursing and Allied Health Scholarship and Support Scheme, the Aged Care Nursing Scholarships and the Puggy Hunter Memorial Scholarship Scheme.

-These bank accounts are held in the name of the Group but are not recorded on balance sheet.
+These bank accounts are held in the name of the Group but are not recorded on consolidated statement of financial position.
 Cash held as at the reporting date is held in trust for the Commonwealth Government for recipients of scholarships.
 Any unspent funds are returned to the Commonwealth.

-18. Trusts
+17. Trusts